Ponzi scheme: Exit scam

 A Ponzi scheme which ultimately terminates with the operator absconding is similar to an exit scam.
 The main difference is that an exit scam does not involve any sort of investment vehicle with the accompanying promised returns.
-Instead, exit scammers either accept payment for product which they never ship (usually after gaining a reputation for reliably shipping of products) or steal funds held in escrow on behalf of third parties (the latter often involves the operators of illegal darknet markets that facilitate the sale of illicit goods and services).
+Instead, exit scammers either accept payment for product which they never ship (usually after gaining a reputation for reliably shipping products) or steal funds held in escrow on behalf of third parties (the latter often involves the operators of illegal darknet markets that facilitate the sale of illicit goods and services).

 Related concepts

 Ponzi finance

 The term "Ponzi finance" generally designates non-sustainable patterns of finance, such as borrowers who can only meet their debt commitment if they continuously obtain new sources of financing, often at an accelerating pace and/or ever-increasing interest rates until the borrower cannot secure more financing at any interest rate and becomes insolvent.
-The term was first coined by economist Hyman Minsky.
+The term was coined by economist Hyman Minsky.